Chief of Staff

-Ken Iwama has served as Deputy to the President and Chief of Staff since 2010.
-Prior to serving in his current position, he was the Director of the College’s Office of Diversity and Compliance.
-From 1997-2009, Ken held a number of senior executive positions with the State-Operated School District of Jersey City, the second largest school district in New Jersey, including General Counsel, Chief Labor Counsel, and Assistant General Counsel.
+Before coming to the College of Staten Island, Ken held a number of senior executive positions with the State-Operated School District of Jersey City, the second largest school district in New Jersey, including General Counsel and Chief Labor Counsel.
 In these various leadership capacities, he was one of the architects of the Board’s educational policies and procedures in all areas of program and instruction, personnel, fiscal management, operations and management, and governance.
 Prior to serving in senior administrative positions for educational institutions, Ken practiced law in the State of New Jersey concentrating in education law, labor and employment law, and served in judicial clerkships with the State of New Jersey Office of Administrative Law and the New Jersey Superior Court.

 Ken has held positions in numerous professional organizations including the Editorial Board of the Journal of College and University Law, National Association of College and University Attorneys; Committee on Legal Education, National Association of Colleges and University Attorneys; Chair of the Administrative Law Section, New Jersey State Bar Association; and is a member of the Phi Beta Delta Honor Society for International Scholars.
 He has also presented and served as an expert speaker at the New Jersey Institute of Continuing Legal Education and the United States Equal Employment Opportunity Commission.

-Ken is actively involved in community organizations including serving as a representative on the Staten Island Freshkills Park Alliance Board of the New York City Park System and is a founding member of the Staten Island Response to Disaster Coalition.
-Ken holds a BA from the University of New Hampshire, an MA from Rutgers University School of Management and Labor Relations, and a Juris Doctor from Seton Hall Law School.
+Ken is actively involved in community organizations including serving as a representative on the Staten Island Freshkills Park Alliance Board of the New York City Park System and is a founding member of the Staten Island Community Organizations Active in Disaster (COAD).